 In order to encourage students to go through this learning experience, they may hand in revised solutions to all written work (except the final).
 There will be an expectation of higher quality of exposition (more clear and complete explanations, all details shown, etc.) but you will be able to earn a percentage of the points you originally lost, so long as you hand in the revised work at the very next class meeting.
 The percentage you can earn back is given in the "revision %" column of the table below.

-Grades: In each grading category, the total points will be multiplied by a normalizing factor so as to make the maximum possible be 100.
+Total course points are computed as follows: in each grading category, the total points will be multiplied by a normalizing factor so as to make the maximum possible be 100.
 Then the different categories will be combined, each weighted by the "course %" from the following table, to compute your total course points out of 100.
-Your letter grade will then be computed in a manner not more strict than the traditional "90-100% is an A, 80-90% a B, etc." method.
-[Note that the math department at CSUP does not give "+"s or "-"s.]

 |revision %||course %|

 | Classroom participation,